 Let’s use my business as an example.
-My team and I build Infusionsoft by Keap membership websites.
+My team and I build Keap membership websites.
 What do I write about and promote via Facebook (and other social media)?
 I write about topics related membership sites.
 This includes:

 - Product reviews ff

 - Marketing strategies we’ve seen work well with membership sites